 Wire or wood sparklers of not more than 100 grams of mixture per item.
 Other sparkling items which are nonexplosive and nonaerial and contain 75 grams or less of chemical mixture per tube or a total of 500 grams or less for multiple tubes and include:

-• Cylindrical fountain Upon ignition, a shower of colored sparks or smoke and sometimes a
+• Cylindrical fountain Upon ignition, a shower of colored sparks or smoke

 whistling effect is produced.